Web Hosting Simplified

-Let’s face it, not a lot of people know a whole lot about web hosting.
+Let’s face it, you need your web hosting simplified because not a lot of people know a whole lot about web hosting.
 For the most part, that’s okay.
 That is until you suddenly need to select one for your website.
 Given that you’re on our website, it’s safe to say you’re likely in the market for a host.
 Here is a quick guide to simplify the term so you’ll easily be able to sound like a pro when you sit down to talk shop with our web designers.

 First, let’s get the terms straight so that everyone is on the same page about what a web host is.

 - Let’s say I’m going to meet you for dinner.
 You’re going to need to tell me the address of the restaurant.
 That address is the domain name.

 - The web hosting, that’s the restaurant.
 It’s the actual building itself.

 Types of Web Hosting Services